 On this day - Jan.
-22, 1921: the multi-gifted pianist and composer Arno Babajanian was born
+22, 1921: Multi-gifted pianist and composer Arno Babajanian was born

 January 22, 2021